timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

   output = feed2exec.plugins.maildir
   folder = feeds

-This way individual feeds do not need to be indivudually configured.
+This way individual feeds do not need to be individually configured.

 The following configuration parameters are supported: